chiaraboetti/Selection-GA/README.md

 - Truncation Selection.

-In particular, performances and computational costs ared compared when using two different data structures.
+Performances and computational costs are compared when using different data structures.